MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/visiblelistupdateentry.md

 #### pszUrl

-The url of the entry.
+The URL of the entry.

 > public LPWSTR [pszUrl](#pszurl)

 #### ulEntryId

-The id of the entry.
+The ID of the entry.

 > public ULONG [ulEntryId](#ulentryid)